Dream Yoga – Sleeping with Heightened Level of Awareness

 Dream yoga is a Buddhist practice passed down by the masters to their pupils in order to awaken them using conscious dreaming initially and then increasing that dream awareness to a level that they can be totally aware while sleeping.

 You might be wondering, what is the significance of such a practice?
-Well, dream yoga does two things, i.e. it brings one closer to enlightenment and it also prepares him for a conscious death, according to the ancient Buddhist teachings.
+Well, dream yoga does two things, i.e. it brings one closer to enlightenment and it also prepares them for a conscious death, according to the ancient Buddhist teachings.

 I remember when I used to be associated with one of the spiritual organizations here in India, a yoga teacher told us about a Yogi she has known who had complete awareness of whatever happened around him while he was asleep.
 At that time I really had no idea how that could be possible, but now I think dream Yoga is the answer to it.